bailey27/syncplaylists/README.md

 Then it copies any songs that aren't already there and writes .m3u play list files for each iTunes playlist you specified consisting of the name of a song on each line.
 It copies only .m4a and .mp3 files.
 It skips .m4p (DRM-protected) files because they won't work in the car.

-The .m3u files are written using utf-8 character encoding and with \cr\lf (DOS) line endings.
+The .m3u files are written using utf-8 character encoding and with CRLF (DOS) line endings.

 syncplaylists always sorts the songs in the same order they are sorted in the playlists in iTunes.